 For ‘other than complex’ aircraft and turbo-props under 5700kg MTOM the requirements are straightforward.
-There are new operating regulations (‘Part-NCO’) that are not very different to previous national rules.
+The operating regulations (‘Part-NCO’) are not very different to previous national rules.
 For ‘complex aircraft’ it’s a different story.
-As well as new operating rules (‘Part-NCC’) operators have to comply with the ‘organisation requirements’ (‘Part-ORO’).
+As well as operating rules (‘Part-NCC’) operators have to comply with ‘organisation requirements’ (‘Part-ORO’).
 If an operator needs any ‘specific approvals’, e.g. navigation approvals to operate in specific airspace or on particular routes, then this is covered in ‘Part-SPA’.

 Who is affected by the new regulation

 The ‘NCC’ regulations apply to operators of ‘complex motor powered aircraft’ (CMPA) established or residing in the Member States regardless of where the aircraft is registered and also to operators of aircraft registered in the Member States regardless of where the operation is based [article 4.3 of Regulation (EC) No 216/2008].
 The regulation therefore applies to foreign registered aircraft operated by EU operators as well as to EU registered aircraft operated by foreign operators.

 If the ‘aircraft operator’ is an individual person then the regulation applies if that person resides within the Member States.
 If the operator is a ‘legal person’ (i.e. a company) then the regulation applies if the company is established in the Member States.
 In this context the ‘Member States’ are the 28 Member States of the European Union plus Iceland, Norway, Switzerland and Lichtenstein.
 There are certain territories within Europe that fall outside this definition of ‘Member States’ for example the Isle of Man, the Channel Islands and San Marino.